The Problem with Oversimplifying America’s Health Crisis

 The rising rates of chronic disease are likely due to a complex mix of factors related to individual food choicse and beyond.
 For example, those who do not have access to grocery stores are at a higher risk of health conditions like heart disease, diabetes and obesity.
 One study found that people with less than a high school education had nearly twice the odds of having diabetes compared with those with a college degree.

-Therefore, lack of access of nutrition education as well as people’s environments have a significant impact on food choices.
+Therefore, lack of access of nutrition education as well as social and economic environments have a significant impact on food choices.
 Below is a list of just some of the other factors that contribute to rising disease rates.

 • Food deserts and accessibility make healthy food less accessible in many areas, leading people to rely on cheap, processed options.
 The social determinants of health affect quality of life and include economic stability, education access and quality, health care access, neighborhood and built environment, social community and context.